 The following is adapted from the conclusion of Chapter VIII "The Climate of Nova Albion in the Summer of 1579" of my yet-unpublished book Francis Drake in Nova Albion - The Mystery Restored.
 In 1995 I presented this information as part of a lecture at the Laboratory of Tree-Ring Research at the University of Arizona and as a paper at the annual meeting of the Society for the History of Discoveries, held that year at the University of Texas in Arlington.
 I had intended to keep most of the details of this research from more general view until publication of the book, but because of the great amount of attention presently focused on the El Nino phenomenon I include it here now, in the fall of 1997.

-If you arrived at this page from somewhere other than the relevant page on this site, you may want to have a look there to place the below into context.
+you may want to have a look there to place the below into context.
 In short, the following is part of a secondary investigation.
 The primary investigation established that there is good reason to think that the reports from the Golden Hind of very cold weather along the Northwestern American coast during the summer of 1579 were truthful - the evidence for this, alluded to on the prior page on this web site and documented in my book, is based on tree ring analysis - dendroclimatology.
 The secondary investigation, undertaken without much anticipation of success, undertook to search for a cause of the odd cold weather; the results were surprising.

 On to El Nino - the periodic rise of ocean water temperatures along the Pacific coasts of the Americas, an event sometimes accompanied by devastating floods, crop failures, disruption of fisheries, and other generally negative effects.
 After entering one blind ally after another in a search for a reasonable explanation of the cold summer- volcanic activity, the "little ice age," and so on - this particular avenue was reached by my encounter with two papers by Dr. William H. Quinn of the College of Oceanography, Oregon State University.
 One, published in 1987 in the Journal of Geophysical Research, is called "El Nino Occurrences Over the Past Four and a Half Centuries."
 The other, presented in 1990 at a "Workshop on Paleoclimatic Aspects of El Nino/Southern Oscillation" held at the University of Colorado's Institute of Arctic and Alpine Research, is an extended abstract titled "A preliminary Record of Southern Oscillation-Related Activity Extending about 1368 Years into the Past."